aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 .. image::  Resources/Other/CompoundSets/Images/SetMappingDeclarations.png

 .. caution:: Using Copy/Paste on the section ``Set Mapping Declarations`` of the runtime library might seem simpler than the sub steps 2 - 4 above.
-However, when you do that, the copied section will still contain references to the runtime indexes.
+However, when you use copy/paste, the copied section will still contain references to the runtime indexes.
 A subsequent restart of your application will have compilation errors as the compound indexes still referencing the runtime library are not present upon first compilation.